 Throughout the season we hold seven internal competitions for Beginners and Advanced workers all with print digital categories.
-Three are Open Competitions but the remainder are themed as follows; Nature, Monochrome, People and our President’s set subject.
+Three are Open Competitions and the remainder are themed as follows; Nature, Monochrome, People and our President’s set subject.

 The following competitions will be staged annually.
 Competition dates and dates for handing in entries are published in the syllabus for the season.
 Entries will normally be submitted two weeks in advance of the competition.
 Class A and Class B Workers will be judged separately in all digital competitions but jointly in print competitions.